BikashKakati/GeekSynergy_Assignment/README.md

 #  Geeksynergy Assignment
+This assignment given by Geeksynergy Technologies Pvt Ltd
 ## Prblem Statement
 1. Create a user signup page with Name, Password, Email, Phone number, and Profession (Dropdown) and store the data locally (local storage).